For a supplied array of numeric values, the Excel Frequency function returns the number of values that fall into specified ranges.

 The array returned by the Excel Frequency function will have one more entry than the supplied bins_array.
 This is shown in the examples below.

-Cells A2 - A11 of the spreadsheet on the leftabove spreadsheet contain the ages of a group of children.
-The formula bar at the top of the spreadsheet shows the Excel Frequency function used to count the number of children falling into three different age ranges.
+Cells A2 - A11 of the above spreadsheet on the left contain the ages of a group of children.

-The bins, specified in cells B2 - B3, specify the maximum values for the first two ranges.
+Note that the bins_array values specify the maximum values for the first two age ranges.
 Therefore, in this example, the ages are to be split into the ranges 0-4 years, 5-8 years and 9 years+.